 Conditioned to Compete

-For many of us physical endeavors like running, hiking and bicycling that could be seen as purely pleasurable are subject to the “no pain, no gain” conditioning we’ve all grown up with.
+For many of us physical endeavors like running, hiking and bicycling are subject to the “no pain, no gain” conditioning we’ve all grown up with.
 We almost expect to injure ourselves in physical practice, so on the surface, yoga injuries might even seem completely normal.

-When asana practice is severed from its roots and brought to a culture that celebrates competition, it will be interpreted through the competitive lens because that is the lens we know.
+When we sever asana practice from its roots and bring it to a culture that celebrates competition, we will interpret it through the competitive lens because that is the lens we know.
 This is why much of the yoga that is popular today is active and fast paced, with a focus on a high-intensity physical workout.

 I’m not saying, “Western culture=bad, Eastern culture=good.”
 Nor am I knocking healthy competition.
 I’m just pointing out that most of us have been conditioned, simply by growing up here, to equate physical activity with pushing oneself, striving for excellence, etc. This is neither good nor bad.
 It is simply the context from which most of us, at least initially, will perceive and interpret asana practice because that is our most familiar filter.
 When competition, striving and forcing are our context, yoga injuries are more likely to occur.

 Early in my practice it was easy for me to see my own competitive tendencies.
 I was born with a body that is capable of doing fancy poses, and I practiced them regularly for years.
 Practicing fancy poses is fun.
 But when I was in the stage of practice where these poses were important to me, I did not find that performing them made me a kinder, wiser or more compassionate person.
 They did not make meditation any easier either.
 Since that is the putative purpose of practicing asana, I began to question and shift my practice.